 Generation of D.R.E.A.M. is a unique program focused on the concerns of today's college generation.
 Host Darion Brown describes the program as talking about all the things you wouldn't ever talk about on a first date.
 The vision is to create a melting pot of culture, generations and gender with conversation topics like religion, relationships, news, politics, and current events.
 The D.R.E.A.M. stands for Dreams Rule Everything Around Me.
 If you're not quite sure what that means, tune in Saturday nights and find out.

 Grand River Studio SessionsBack to Top

 It was 2005 when WLNZ began its popular Grand River Radio music series showcasing talented musicians from the Great Lakes region.
 The concept began as a monthly concert held at unique venues around Lansing.
 Then LCC Radio reinvented the concept in 2008 as a weekly acoustic show and live broadcast.
-Starting October We continue the celebration of Great Lakes music with a revamped concept, the Grand River Studio Sessions, a LCC Radio and LCC-TV simulcast experience.
-The goal: create an atmosphere that gives our listeners and viewers the feel of what it would be like to have an artist recording a demo right in their living room.
-Stories, interviews, and performance are all a part of the GRSS.
+Now we continue that celebration of Great Lakes music with the Grand River Studio Sessions, a LCC Radio and LCC-TV simulcast presentation.
+The goal: create an atmosphere that gives our listeners and viewers an up close experience of what it would be like to be inside a studio recording session.

 Lansing Loud & LocalBack to Top